 I’ve found that some of my best posts are the ones where I am showing emotion.
 This isn’t to say that I’m writing you tears or cursing someone out.
 That’s extra.
 Showing emotion just means that you are being real.
 Even the strongest person is going to get frustrated sometimes or hurt or experience doubt.
 It doesn’t make you weak or unfaithful, it just makes you real.
 It’s OK to use your blog to vent a little bit.
 Not to the point where you’re out of control but just enough to show vulnerability.
 Again, this isn’t weakness, its realness.
 We struggle every day and hiding that struggle only makes you look like a phony.
 No, you do not have it all together and even if you do some days are not going to be easy.
 Readers can relate to this kind of stuff and it helps to build a stronger bond with us.
 You never know who is reading your blog and gaining from your strength.

 No, I’m not talking about why your sister in law’s baby cousin Tracy slept with your best friend.
 That’s telling you and someone else’ business.
 I’m just talking about a little family update now and again.
-Posting family photos or giving family updates is a great way to connect with readers.
+(Maybe you just got married for instance) Posting family photos or giving family updates is a great way to connect with readers.
 Again, it’s a personal thing but not over the top.
 Maybe you just had an anniversary, bought a house, or took a family trip.
 What was it like?
 Did you enjoy yourself?
 This makes readers feel closer to you and as a result, closer to your blog.

 This seems obvious but it really can pass us by as we settle into our blog niches and routines (I don’t really do the niche thing.
 I blog about whatever moves me).
 Your personality is your character and not many people showcase their character in their post but this is a nice personal touch without going all out.
 Even in business type posts, it’s OK to implement some persona.
 Are you funny?
 Sarcastic?
 Serious?
 These attributes should come across in your writing because it’s you.
 It helps readers get to know you in a very personal but not too personal way.
 By very personal I mean that people understand what you like and what you don’t like.
 They know what makes you upset and what makes you laugh.
 They get to know you because who you are will shine through your writing.